 At any time of year (particularly at Easter, Christmas and from May to August), it’s best to book ahead either online or by phone.
 If you’re tempted to turn up on the spur of the moment, bear in mind that few hostels are open year-round, and several have periods during which they take only group bookings.

 YHA hostels still outnumber independent hostels, though there are a growing number of non-affiliated places offering similar facilities to YHAs, though often with a less regimented regime and no curfews or lockouts.
-We’ve mentioned the best of the independent hostels in this book but it is worth consulting windependenthostelguide.co.uk or buying The Independent Hostel Guide (£4.95).
+It is worth consulting independenthostels.co.uk or buying The Independent Hostel Guide (£4.95).

 Camping, caravanning and self-catering